Erandol

 Erandol is a town and a taluka in Jalgaon district in the Indian state of Maharashtra state.
 It is situated on the banks of the Anjani River.
+The vehicle registration is changed now it's MH-54.

 Folklore

 Erandol was known as "Ek Chakra Nagari" in the time of the Pandavas.
 Later, the town's name was Arunawati.

 Geography

 Erandol is situated in the Tapi valley of the Deccan Plateau, between the Satpura and Ajanta hills.
 Anjani River passes through the town, and Anjani Dam lies nearby.

 Erandol shares borders with the talukas of Dharangaon, Pachora, Bhadgaon, and Parola.

 Demographics

 Erandol has population of 31,071, of which 16,000 are males while 15,071 are females across 6,235 households, as per the 2011 Census.
 The population of children aged 0–6 is 3,916, or 12.60% of the population.
 The female sex ratio is 942 against the state average of 929.
 The literacy rate of Erandol is 76.67%, lower than the state average of 82.34%, with male literacy at 81.93% and female literacy at 71.13%.